 - Throttle By Wire delivers 4 default riding modes, plus USER customisation

-- Honda Selectable Torque Control features much finer management and 3 levels of intervention
+- Honda Selectable Torque Control features 3 levels of intervention

 STANDARD delivers a balanced middle point between engine power delivery, engine braking and HSTC intervention, with the strongest level of ABS intervention.